nivbartov/MRI_Brain_Alzheimer_Classification/README.md

 ```

 ## Installation

-This code works with any OS - linux or windows.
-To setup all the required dependencies plesae follow the instructions below:
+This code works with any OS — Linux or Windows.
+To set up all the required dependencies, please follow one of the instructions below:

 #### Conda